taljuk01/learn-kubernetes-by-doing/README.md

 ## 6 - Creating objects: manifest files vs imperative declaration
 **[Return to topics list](#table-of-contents)**

 - Usually, for creating objects in K8s you can choose between two methods: the declarative one and the imperative one.

 - In the declarative method, you have to create a `YAML` file and run `kubectl apply/create/delete -f file.yaml` command to do the job.
-Here an example of YAML file:
+Here is an example of YAML file:

 ```yaml
 apiVersion: v1 # version of the k8s object, depend on the project (v1, apps,v1, etc). run kubectl api-versions to see a complete a list.